‘Outstanding’ University sculptor wins Storrar Cowdry Fine Art Prize

 8 June, 2018

-An outstanding student sculptor has been presented with a prestigious prize at a University of Chester ceremony.
+An outstanding student sculptor has been presented with the Storrar Cowdry Art prize at a University of Chester ceremony.

 Storrar Cowdry presented ‘The Storrar Cowdry Prize for Fine Art’ to sculptor Aveline Kyffin at this year’s Valedictory Ceremony.
 The prize included a year’s membership to the Tate Galleries across the UK.